International Diploma Yoga Teacher Training

 IYTA lecturers are not just good yoga teachers, they are great lecturers.
 Their yoga training draws from a broad range of lineages including: Dru, Iyengar, Satyananda, Vinyasa, Yin, Oki-Do, Bikram, Ryoho and Yoga Therapy.
 Many have additional qualifications in Physiotherapy, Counselling, Adult Education, Psychology, Law, Nursing, Midwifery, K-12 Teaching, Arts, Engineering and as well as university or TAFE lecturing.

-Every unit of the International Diploma of Yoga Teaching is structured with clear learning outcomes and these learning outcomes are tested with an assessment for each category of the curriculum.
+Every unit of the International Diploma of Yoga Teacher Training is structured with clear learning outcomes and these learning outcomes are tested with an assessment for each category of the curriculum.
 Assessments are marked with very high standards, expectations for referencing and research clearly demonstrated.
 The practical assessment is an opportunity to prove to the IYTA Faculty that students are truly ready to teach.
 A high standard is expected as would be warranted with this world-class Diploma.

 As a Graduate you will: